Danville East median real estate price is $72,989, which is less expensive than 96.6% of Illinois neighborhoods and 97.6% of all U.S. neighborhoods.

 Single parenting is hard.
 But you don't have to tell the Danville East neighborhood about it; they already know.
 30.9% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 99.6% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Danville East neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Danville East neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 68.8% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.3% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 More people ride the bus in this neighborhood each day to get to work than 98.0% of U.S. neighborhoods.